 Recovery Coach / Peer Worker

-People who have lived experience with substance abuse and addictions have always played various and important roles in the treatment and recovery system (especially in residential treatment).
+People who have lived experience with substance use and addictions have always played various and important roles in the treatment and recovery system (especially in residential treatment).
 Recently, peer-related roles have begun emerging in different ways in the field, particularly as Recovery Coaching has begun to catch on.

 Possible titles: Recovery Coach, Peer, Peer Support Specialist, Peer Mentor.